Odds and Ends

 To my way of thinking, there’s no point in having a lot of expensive equipment around if you have no motivation to actually workout.
 Thinking about exercise or simply buying and having the equipment at the ready won’t get the job done.
 I know because I’ve tried.

-Exercise mats – They’re thinner than those fancy ones you can get with patterns on them, but not by much and they only cost two bucks each.
-They come in a choice of three colors – pink, grey and aqua and are generously sized at 19 ½ inches by 70 1/3 inches.
-Even if you buy two of these to place one on top of the other, you’re still only spending $4 instead of $20 or more at a fitness store.
+The exercise mats at Dollarama are thinner than those fancy ones you can get with patterns on them, but not by much and you can’t beat the price.
+They come in a choice of three colors, pink, grey and aqua and are generously sized at 19 ½ inches by 70 1/3 inches.
+Even if you buy two of these to place one on top of the other, you’re still only spending $8 instead of $20 or more at a fitness store.

-Resistance bands – I bought one of these a few months ago.
+I bought one of these a few months ago.
 It’s a simple contraption of stretchy plastic tubing with padded handles that you can use for building upper body and arm strength.
-It cost $2.

-Water bottles – When you’re away from home for walking, biking or whatever, a water bottle lets you stay hydrated on the go.
-My dollar store has a few different types of water bottles to choose from; including a good-sized stainless steel one for two bucks that has a carabiner on the cap.
+When you’re away from home for walking, biking or whatever, a water bottle lets you stay hydrated on the go.
+My dollar store has a few different types of water bottles to choose from; including a good-sized stainless steel one that has a carabiner on the cap.
 There’s also a plastic water bottle with a stainless steel cap and a stainless steel base.
-It costs $2 as well.

 When choosing dollar store water bottles there are a couple of things to consider.